captn3m0/captn3m0.github.com/projects/index.md

 ## Projects by Date

+[outliner][outliner]
+: **August 2019** A simple Ruby Client for the [Outline](https://www.getoutline.com/) knowledge base with easy-to-use export and import functionality.

+[endoflife.date][eoldate]
+: **Ongoing** A simple informative site with EoL dates of everything you need.

 [DNS-over-HTTPS][doh]
 : **2019** Running a [DNS over HTTPS](https://hacks.mozilla.org/2018/05/a-cartoon-intro-to-dns-over-https/) server.

+[prometheus-act-export][pae]
+: **July 2018** A simple prometheus exporter for ACT Fibernet customers that generatetes Internet Usage metrics by scraping the ACT Self-care portal.
+Uses Google Puppeteer.
+Also available as a NPM package.

 [Kayak][kayak]
 : **2018** Bootstrapping a kubernetes cluster on top of the Docker API by using Terraform and Bootkube